 - Corringle Foreshore Reserve (within Marlo Coastal Reserve)

 - New Guinea Cave II (within Snowy River National Park)

 - Tarra Bulga National Park

-- The Knob Reserve (jointly managed with the Department of Environment, Land, Water and Planning)
+- The Knob Reserve (jointly managed with the Department of Energy, Environment and Climate Action (DEECA))

 - The Lakes National Park